bcorrigan/Alertobot2/README.md

                 (chat: -123),
                 (chat: 1234),
             ],
-            includes : "dashboard has been updated",
+            includes : "Dashboard has been updated",
         ),
         (
             name: "metofficeWScot",